sukhmansra64/Vaccine-Hunting-Bot/README.md

-The Directions Discord Bot is a discord bot which responds with directions from and to locations specifided by the user.
+The Directions Discord Bot is a discord bot which responds with directions from and to locations specified by the user.
 It is programmed using the Node js framework in Javascript, and the Google Maps API in Google Cloud.